-Table 48 provides the eligibility and alignment levels of: loans and advances, debt securities, and equity instruments, for the different portfolios, compared to total assets, with detailed information for the stock as of 31 December 2023.
-The covered total assets include exposures towards financial and non-financial corporations, households, local government financing and other exposure (e.g., derivatives, on demand interbank loans, liquidity, goodwill).
+Table 49 provides the eligibility and alignment levels of: loans and advances, debt securities, and equity instruments, for the different portfolios, compared to total assets, with detailed information for the stock as at 31 December 2024.
+The covered total assets include exposures towards financial and non-financial corporations, households, local government financing and other exposures (e.g., derivatives, on-demand interbank loans, liquidity, goodwill).
 The difference from total banking assets is related to exposures towards states, central banks, trading book.

-In light of the methodology described for the template 7 (Table 47), the percentage of eligibility, on the stock, is 21.78%, the alignment 0.99%.
+In light of the methodology described for template 7 (Table 48), the percentage of eligibility on the stock is 21.64%, and the alignment is 1.34%.